nus-cs1010-2425-s2/website/docs/guides/exercises.md

 - Files that end with `.c`, one for each problem/question.
 The naming convention is `<problem>.c`.
 These are the skeleton C code that you should edit to solve the programming question and the only files that you should change.
 - `inputs` and `outputs` are subdirectories that contain test inputs and test outputs.
 We use the convention `<problem>.<id>.in` for input test data, and `<problem>.<id>.out` for output test data.
 For example, you will see files such as `echo.1.in`, `divide.1.out`, etc.  The expected output for `echo.1.in` is in `echo.1.out`.
 You can look at the content of these files if you wish.
 You can also edit these files to change the test input and output to modify the test cases.
 - `Makefile`: The configuration for the tool `make` that we use to automate the compilation and testing of the programs.
 - `test.sh`: A bash script for testing your code.
+(If you see a 'permission denied' message related to this script, run `chmod 755 test.sh` to fix the error first.)
 - `compiler_flags.txt` and `.clang-tidy` are two files used to configure `clang` and `clang-tidy` respectively.
 You do not need to edit this.
 - `.gitignore` contains a list of filenames to be ignored by the submission script.